 It does so by turning the brain “transparent”.Truly understanding the inner workings of the brain means studying not only how individual neurons function, but also how they are wired together.
 Even with techniques like the beautiful “brainbow”, untangling spaghetti-like long-range connections has proven difficult.
 Stanford University neuroscientists have taken a step in that direction with their new CLARITY method.
 Neurons and other cells are normally labeled by sticking fluorescent tags on various proteins and other molecules that a researcher wants to study.
+That way we can literally see where and how they function.
 25 Places That Look Not Normal, But Are Actually Real.
 R/AnimalPorn on Imgur.
 Dear Photograph.
 99 Brilliant Examples of Infrared Photography.
 In Infrared Photography, the film or image sensor used is sensitive to infrared light.

 The part of the spectrum used is referred to as near-infrared to distinguish it from far-infrared, which is the domain of thermal imaging.
 Wavelengths used for photography range from about 700 nm to about 900 nm.
 To record the “invisible light” has always been an intriguing and fascinating experiment for photographers.
 There are many ways to attack photography and some are much more expensive than others.
 Here in this showcase, we presenting a Stunning collection of Infrared Photography and Pictures taken by various artists in which all pictures are linked to the author’s pages.
 You may be interested in the following related articles as well.
 Feel free to join us and you are always welcome to share your thoughts that our readers may find helpful.
 Don’t forget to and follow us on Twitter — for recent updates.